 Prairie Queen Pork, owned by Clint & Brandi Overskei and Joel & Donna Overskei of Nunda, SD.
 Joel farmed on the farm his family homesteaded in 1887, and Prairie Queen Pork is named after his great-grandmother.
 Joel and Donna ran a farrow-to-finish operation until 1996, and then switched to running a custom nursery.
 The Overskei’s continued to expand their pork operation by purchasing ownership in three SD Pipestone sow barns, and now will finish over 50,000 pigs in 2020.
 With this expansion, they were able to help 5 other families get started in the pork business by finishing pigs for them.

 With the growth of their pig business, the Overskei’s saw an opportunity in feed milling, so they built a feedmill in 2016 that produced 5,000 tons of feed the first year.
 However, in 2019, that grew to 50,000 tons of feed, and utilized and added value to over 1.2 million bushels of locally raised corn.
-The Overskei’s attribute a lot of their success to the people they work with, including Pipestone System.
+The Overskei’s attribute a lot of their success to the people they work with, including Pipestone Management.
 Dr. Scott Vander Poel is their veterinarian, and Dr. Jon DeJong & Ms. Emily Scholtz do the nutrition work, and do an excellent job for them.

 2020 Master Pork Producer Award, The Fordham Colony(Johnny and John Glanzer)